lrebelo/Notes/MySQL and MariaDB/README.md

 DROP USER ‘<USERNAME>’@‘localhost’;
 ```

-* The diferent permissions are:
+* The different permissions are:
 ..* ALL PRIVILEGES - as we saw previously, this would allow a MySQL user all access to a designated database (or if no database is selected, across the system)
 ..* CREATE - allows them to create new tables or databases
 ..* DROP - allows them to them to delete tables or databases